Skip to content

 5. Plants to Avoid in True Low Light

 Some plants are regularly placed too far from light because they look good in styled interiors.
 That does not mean the placement works long term.
-If the spot stays below 500 lux most of the day and you do not want to use a grow light, avoid plants that need a much higher daily light budget.
+If the spot stays below 500 lux most of the day and you do not want to use a grow light, avoid plants that need much more usable light.

 • Succulents and cacti: most need far more light than typical indoor shade provides.
 In low light, they often stretch, weaken or decline.